florian6973/btt-spyx/README.md

 > G Bellec*, F Scherr*, A Subramoney, E Hajek, Darjan Salaj, R Legenstein, W Maass

 I copied part of the original code in the `original_code` folder, to check the results with jax.
 To run it, install tensorflow 2 (I adapted the code for compatibility).

+Other implementations of e-prop can be find at https://github.com/YigitDemirag/eprop-jax (out of spyx framework, no autodiff) or https://github.com/ChFrenkel/eprop-PyTorch (pytorch).